aergoio/aergolite/README.md

 This information is kept on memory locally and also sent to the connected peers.
 It is not saved on the database and it is dynamic: the next time this command is executed with a different value it will replace the previous one.

-The last set value can be retrieved locally using the `PRAGMA node_info` command.
+The last set value for this node can be retrieved locally using the `PRAGMA node_info` command.

-It will also appear in the result of the `PRAGMA protocol_status(1)` command on its peer nodes.
+It is possible to view the values from the connected nodes in the result of the `PRAGMA nodes` command in the `extra` field.

 ### Last nonce